 According to OSHA, safety cultures consist of shared beliefs, practices, and attitudes that exist at an establishment.
 Culture is the atmosphere created by those beliefs, attitudes, etc., which shape our behavior.
 Examples of the benefits of a strong safety culture include:

-In this module, we'll look at how to ensure a successful world-class safety culture by including effective consequences for behaviors and performance.
+It's important to understand that successful world-class safety cultures must include effective consequences for behaviors and performance.

 This module discusses the characteristics of effective consequences and how supervisors can use them to lead their employees from mere compliance with rules to excellence in safety performance.
 All it takes is sound management (an organizational skill) and leadership (a relationship skill) applied daily.
 So, let's look at the various kinds of consequences supervisors can use to affect behaviors.